microsoft/typespec/packages/website/src/docs/language-basics/enums.md

 ## Composing enums

 Enums can be reused using the spread `...` pattern.
-All the members of the source enums will be copied in the target enum but doesn't create any reference from the source and target enums.
+All the members of the source enums will be copied in the target enum but it doesn't create any reference between the source and target enums.

 ```cadl
 enum DirectionExt {